AML

 Network analysis sits at the intersection of several disciplines that compliance teams need to understand in combination.

-Transaction monitoring is the most common companion method.
-Rule-based monitoring generates alerts on individual events; network analysis provides the relationship context that turns an isolated alert into a coordinated scheme.
-The two work best together: transaction monitoring feeds alert queues, and network analysis provides investigation context for flagged accounts.
+Transaction monitoring is the closest sibling and the most common companion method.
+Rule-based monitoring fires on individual account behavior; network analysis fires on structural patterns across accounts, providing the relationship context that turns an isolated alert into a coordinated scheme.
+The two should share data bidirectionally: a monitoring alert should trigger a network review to check whether the account sits inside a larger cluster, and a network-level risk score elevation should lower alert thresholds on connected accounts automatically.
 Teams that run both consistently close cases faster than those relying on either method alone.

 Behavioral analytics extends network analysis by adding a time dimension.
 Where network analysis maps structural relationships at a point in time, behavioral analytics tracks how an entity's activity pattern changes.
 Combined, they detect both organized schemes set up months in advance and rapid behavioral shifts characteristic of an account takeover attack.